ibm-cloud-docs/hs-crypto/prepare-management-utilities.md

 To install the utilities on Windows 10, complete the following steps:

-1. Download the installation file `cloudtke.exe` from [GitHub](https://github.com/IBM-Cloud/hpcs-management-utilities/){:external} to your workstation.
+1. Download the latest installation file `cloudtke.exe` from [GitHub](https://github.com/IBM-Cloud/hpcs-management-utilities/){:external} to your workstation.
 2. In the directory that the downloaded installation file is located, double click the file to install.

 ### Installing the Management Utilities on Linux